hujhax/austin-improv-wiki/Performers/AIC Wiki Style Guide.md

 	* The 787's
 	* The 7-8-7s
 	* etc.
 When creating your page, please create Redirect pages for each variant you can think of.
-In the abovementioned example, you could create a page called [[The 787s]] and its content would simply be:
+In the abovementioned example, you could create a page called [[Troupes/The 787s]] and its content would simply be:
  <nowiki>#redirect [[Troupes/The Seven Eight Sevens]]</nowiki>